axibase/atsd/rule-engine/workday-calendar.md

 !tomorrow.is_workday('kor')
 ```

 > The function raises an error if no dates are found in the specified calendar for the given year.
-Update the calendar by adding dates to resolve the problem.
+Update the calendar by adding dates to resolve this problem.

 ### SQL Queries